 Genealogy 101 is a WordPress blog set up as a sort of mini social network.
 Each article posted here has its own commenting area where visitors can ask questions, share experiences and offer their own tips.

-All the site content is organized using categories and tags (keywords) to describe each post’s topic.
-Categories are listed in the sidebar and serve as the site’s table of contents.
-Click on any category and the site will present you with all the posts assigned to that category.
+All the site content is organized using topics and tags (keywords) to describe each post’s topic.
+Topics are listed in the sidebar and serve as the site’s table of contents.
+Click on any topic and the site will present you with all the posts assigned to that topic.
 Tags are listed under each post and a tag cloud appears in the sidebar.
 The tag cloud is the blog equivalent of an index.
 Click on a tag to display all posts assigned that keyword.

 The search box at the top of the sidebar can be used to search any of the content on the site.
 Enter your search criteria and press the Return key to start the search.

 Take advantage of the site’s commenting system to connect with other researchers.
 You’ll find a comment box at the bottom of each page and post.
 Use it to ask a question, share a tip or respond to someone who has commented before you.
 These connections can be as useful as any of the information posted here.